cry-inc/G27Debouncer/README.md

 Logitech G27 Software Debouncer

 This tool reads the shifting paddle state reported by the G27 Windows driver.
-It then filters the data and forwards it as output of a second virtual device.
+It then filters the signals and forwards them as output into a second virtual device.
-The two buttons of the virtual device can then be used as input in the settings of your games and report just one instead of many buttons clicks.
-Especially useful for slightly defect wheels and games without their own input filters.
+The two buttons of the virtual device can then be used as input in the settings of your software and report just one instead of many buttons clicks.
+Especially useful for slightly defect wheels and games without own input filters.

 Motivation: